Value Betting Guide | Calculate & Use Expected Value (EV)

 Expected Value (EV) is a key concept in value betting, as it helps bettors identify opportunities where the odds are in their favour.
 For any bet you place, expected value can be summarised as follows:

-In essence, a value bet is one where the expected value is positive (“plus EV”), meaning the bettor stands to gain more over the long run than they would lose.
+In essence, a value bet is one where the expected value is positive (“plus EV”), meaning the bettor has an edge and, over the long run, stands to gain more than they lose.

 How to Calculate EV